cartesi/docs/cartesi-rollups/development/cli-commands.md

 ---

 ### `send`
-Send input to the application in interactive mode.
+Send generic, Ether, ERC20, ERC721 and dApp address inputs to the application in interactive mode.

 #### Usage:
 ```bash